Napoleon-WONG559/Adaptation_UCSDreview_ConfigurableProductRecomend/README.md

 We found that the performance relates to the dispersal degree of label distribution, which is equivalent to the difficulty of the attribute task.
 Below is the analysis of this conclusion.

-One of the possible reasons is that the customer needs text data samples are similar in semantics.
-We notice that many needs text revolves around some common points, but has very different labels.
+One of the reasons is that the customer needs text data samples are similar in semantics.
+We notice that many needs text revolves around some common points, but has very different labels, which implies inconsistency in dataset.

 For example, we show some needs text and their labels below: